 How do you know if a person is too young to shovel?
 Shoveling can be strenuous on your body, especially your joints and back.
-The ideal age to start shoveling is around 10 or 11 years old.
-Most have the physical strength and coordination to shovel effectively at this age.
+Most people have the physical strength and coordination to shovel effectively at around 10 or 11 years old.

 Table of Contents